-- Does your doctor expect your condition to keep you from working at least one year?
+- Does your doctor expect your health to keep you from working at least one year?
 If not, do you have a terminal illness?
-The SSDI program only pays Nebraska disability benefits for long-term or permanent disabilities.
+The SSDI program only pays benefits for long-term or permanent disabilities.
 In other words, SSDI won’t cover things like pregnancy leave or surgery.
-If your symptoms improve in less than 12 months, you won’t qualify for SSDI.
+If your symptoms improve in less than 12 months, then you won’t qualify for SSDI.

 - Have you seen a doctor to treat your condition within the last 90 days?
 If not, you’ll need to attend a Disability Determination Services (DDS) exam after you apply.
 The SSA requires this exam to confirm your condition truly makes you unable to work.
 In other words, saying you’re disabled isn’t enough to qualify for Nebraska disability benefits.
 You must prove it!

-- Are you at least 18, but younger than full retirement age and not currently receiving any Social Security benefits?
+- Are you at least 18, but younger than 67 and not currently receiving any Social Security benefits?
 SSDI gives Americans too young for Social Security retirement a way to tap into those benefits.
-Once you reach full retirement age, Nebraska disability benefits automatically convert into regular Social Security.
+Once you turn 67, Nebraska disability benefits automatically convert into regular Social Security.

 Don’t meet all these requirements?
 The SSI program’s Nebraska disability benefits may still be available to you.

 2. How Long Does That First SSDI Payment Take to Arrive?

 Six months from your SSDI application date is likely the soonest you’ll get your first Nebraska disability payment.
-Federal law requires a mandatory five-month waiting period before the SSDI program can make any Nebraska disability payments.
-However, if your condition started before you filed your application, that time counts toward your mandatory wait!
-Unfortunately, most people wait more than a year, at minimum, for their first Nebraska disability payment.
+Federal law requires a mandatory five-month waiting period before the SSDI program can make any payments.
+However, if your condition started before you filed your application, that time counts toward your required wait!
+Unfortunately, most people wait more than a year, at minimum, for their first payment.
 Having a lawyer file your claim nearly triples your approval chances.
-Plus, an attorney cannot charge you anything for help until after you’re approved for Nebraska disability benefits.
-As of October 2021, SSDI applications for Nebraska disability benefits take 300 days to process, on average.
+Plus, an attorney cannot charge you anything for help until after the SSA awards you benefits.
+As of December 2022, SSDI applications for Nebraska disability benefits take 542 days to process, on average.